Mull Fiddle Week Logo

 Includes all music classes and Tobermory events, the Seafood/Veggie Feast (Wed), and yoga classes.

-Mull Music Makers go free (suitable for Wild Cats and Sea Eagles only)
+Mull Music Makers go free (suitable for Sea Cats and Sea Eagles only)

 Islanders' Discount & Volunteers: We're offering 30% off for local musicians who live in Mull.
 You can also volunteer as a runner, gaining free access to classes and events in return for helping behind the scenes.
-These places are limited — to register interest and request a discount code, please contact patsy@mullfiddleweek.com.
+These places are limited and only suitable for those who have participated before — to register interest and request a discount code, please contact patsy@mullfiddleweek.com.

 Accessibility